Updayed June 2, 2023.

-The designs are taken from a 1938 magazine packed full of stitched needlepoint designed by Anne Orr.
+This design is from a 1938 magazine packed full of stitched needlepoint designed by Anne Orr.
 The scallop here has been recharted for you.

 This design is for a scallop she (click on the picture for a larger chart).
 The outline and base thread (solid triangles and thin x’s on the chart) should be consistent throughout your design.
 The fill color (open triangles on chart) can be any color you like.
 The design is 30 threads wide and 28 threads high, making it about 1.75″ on 18 mesh.